-We want to help you decide if ISSA is the best choice certification for your circumstances and preferences as a professional trainer.
+We want to help you decide if ISSA is the best choice certification in the fitness industry for your circumstances and preferences as a professional trainer.

 And without further ado, let’s get right into it!

-You will find ISSA certified trainers from all walks of life in all continents.
+You will find ISSA-certified trainers from all walks of life on all continents.

-ISSA has a strong focus on programming and applying the practical side of being a PT.
+Of the many certification programs, ISSA has one of the strongest focuses on programming and applying the practical side of being a personal trainer.